jharwell/sierra/docs/src/tutorials/plugins/expdef/index.rst

 #. **Single file.** The template must be a single file.
 Any configuration not
    reachable within it cannot be varied by SIERRA.
-If your simulator normally uses multiple config files, provide an ``expdef_flatten()`` hook in your engine plugin to collapse them at stage 1 startup---see :ref:`tutorials/plugins/engine`.
+If your simulator normally uses multiple config files, provide an ``expdef_flatten()`` hook in your engine plugin to collapse them at stage 1 startup--see :ref:`tutorials/plugins/engine`.

    If your simulator normally expects multiple configuration files (a common